kanaka/mal/process/guide.md

 Once you have passed all the non-optional step A tests, it is time to try self-hosting.
-Run your step A implementation as normal, but use the file argument mode you added in step 6 to run a each of the step from the mal implementation:
+Run your step A implementation as normal, but use the file argument mode you added in step 6 to run each step from the mal implementation:
 ```
 ./stepA_mal.qx ../mal/step1_read_print.mal